Maximum principle for optimal control of stochastic evolution equations with recursive utilities: Conditionally expected operator-valued BSIEs

-Naturally, BSDE is preferred in the characterization of the adjoint process.
-Unfortunately, in an infinite dimensional space without separability, the stochastic integral and unbounded operators in a BSDE (\ref{Myeq1-10}) find difficult to be well defined.
-This is why we appeal to a conditionally expected BSIE to characterize the adjoint process.
+{\upshape Naturally, BSDE is preferred in the characterization of the adjoint process.
+Unfortunately, in an infinite-dimensional space without separability, the stochastic integral and unbounded operators in BSDE (\ref{Myeq1-10}) find difficult to be well defined.
+This is why we appeal to a conditionally expected BSIE to characterize the adjoint process.}

-\textrm{{ (ii)}} We can also give the integral equation of the following matrix-valued BSDEs in a more general form.
+\upshape{ \textrm{{ (ii)}} We can also give the integral equation of the following matrix-valued BSDEs in a more general form, which will be used in the recursive optimal control problem latter.
 Consider

 where $\beta\in L_{\mathbb{F}}^{\infty}(0,T)$.
 We can write it into